Surviving the Game: Reception

 Surviving the Game received mostly negative reviews.
-It currently holds a 32% approval rating on Rotten Tomatoes based on 19 reviews, with an average rating of 4.6/10.
+It currently holds a 35% approval rating on Rotten Tomatoes based on 20 reviews, with an average rating of 4.6/10.

+On At the Movies, Gene Siskel praised Ice-T's performance and called Surviving the Game "a good B-movie for the action crowd," and gave it a "thumbs up."
+His colleague Roger Ebert said he could not recommend the film, lamenting its predictability, though he agreed with Siskel that Ice-T was a good actor and that the film contained "a lot of good scenes."
+Siskel implored Ebert to reconsider, noting Ebert's longstanding championing of "B" movies, but Ebert said conclusively he wouldn't change his mind.

 Entertainment Weekly's Owen Gleiberman called the film "Cliffhanger with one third the firepower," saying that Dickerson does little to differentiate from other films in the genre.
 He did give praise to the cinematography and the efforts of the main cast, singling out Ice-T for having on-screen charisma but being a bit unconvincing as an action star, concluding that: "Still, for a few moments there, the movie gives Robert Bly just what he deserves."
 Marjorie Baumgarten of The Austin Chronicle was critical of the script's characters and overall message as being "out-of-whack and sophomoric" but gave credit to the actors portraying them and the production team for being a vital element in Dickerson's filmmaking, saying: "He has a definite flair for action pictures but the stunning contributions from cinematographer Bojan Bazelli add immeasurably to the movie."